rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 <h3 id="b-3">  ☑️ Step 3: Create <code>/pages/cms/edit-page.html</code>  </h3>

 This is another dynamic page.
 It will get a page's details via an API call to `POST_get_page`.
-Then, it will load the page's content into editable input boxes.
+Then, it will load the page's content, as markup, into an editable box.

-A "buffer" (a draft) of the page's elements and their contents can then be edited, added or deleted.
+A "buffer" (a draft) of the page's markup can then be edited.
 Finally, pages can be "saved", updating the published page.

 Create the file `/pages/cms/edit-page.html`, with the following code: